JNLN01/ftse250_shares_portfolio/README.md

 !WIP!

 Algorithm to find the best 10 performing shares of an index over a 3 year period.
-To then look at them to trade said top 10 using moving averages on the weekly timeframe.
+To then run a weekly timeframe moving average strategy on the top 10.

 Top 10 performing shares complete... ish.